Open your account now

 Getting started is easy peasy.
 Here's how to take the first steps on your college savings journey.

-Step 1: Find out if the Vanguard 529 Plan is your best option
+Step 1: Find out if The Vanguard 529 Plan is your best option

 Step 2: Choose your investments

-After figuring out your comfort with risk, consider an age-based option to make investing as easy as possible.
+If you're saving for higher education, after figuring out your comfort with risk, consider an age-based option to make investing as easy as possible.

 Step 3: Open your 529 account

 Here's what you'll need:

 - Your personal information (name, address, Social Security number, etc.).